4ydx/chrome-protocol/README.md

 Examples of basic actions are included in the example folder.

+- Click
+- Fill
+- Focus
 - Navigation
-- Focus
-- Fill
-- Click
+- Screenshot

 I will be working on other actions as I need them for my own personal projects.